hazemk537/Graduation2023frontend/Readme.md

 ## for all team
 -  model
 ![Alt text](imagesRef/image.png)
+- ask for anything you think not clear....
 - only see your for sections (search with ctrl+f)
+## front end references....
+-
 ## for backend
 - search in this file  for ::: DATABASE/SERVER to know  backendend tasks
 - read carefully this is what needed..